The Shocking Truth About The Most Northern State In The US Will Leave You Speechless!

 Understanding which state is the most northern might seem like a trivia question, but it actually reveals something important about how we think about American geography.

 Most Americans, when they picture "the North," think of cold winters, snow, maybe maple syrup and hockey.
 They picture Minnesota or maybe Michigan's Upper Peninsula.
-These places are indeed cold — I'm not trying to downplay a Minnesota winter, because those are brutal.
+Here's the thing — these places are indeed cold — I'm not trying to downplay a Minnesota winter, because those are brutal.
 But there's a difference between "cold" and "Arctic.

 Alaska operates on a different scale.
 The state's interior can see temperatures drop to 60 below zero.
 The North Slope regularly experiences wind chills that would give anyone frostbite in minutes.
 This isn't the kind of cold where you layer up and go outside to shovel snow.
-This is the kind of cold where going outside without proper gear can be life-threatening in minutes Less friction, more output..
+This is the kind of cold where going outside without proper gear can be life-threatening in minutes.

 The Population Angle